jhutchings1/protoc-gen-jsonschema/README.md

 ## Watch out!

-This is forked in order to provide specific timestamp and casing support for the pipeline.
-Please be very careful changing this.
+This is forked in order to provide specific timestamp and casing support.
+Please be very careful using this fork.

 ## Getting Started